 How to Rip Copy-protected DVDs to Facebook

-If you want a smoother, faster way to upload your DVD clips to Facebook, DVDFab DVD Ripper is your best pick.
-Unlike most free tools, it can rip copy-protected DVDs, convert them to Facebook-compatible formats, and even enhance the video quality.
+If you want a smoother and faster way to upload your DVD clips to Facebook, DVDFab DVD Ripper a straightforward option to finish in one workflow.
+It can rip copy-protected DVDs, convert them to Facebook-compatible formats, and even enhance the video quality.

 Features